Chinatsuway/NWPU-note/NXC5028_Polymer_Degradation.md

 Water molecules can insert between oxygen atoms in polymer chains, and form hydrogen bond, make polymer chains has rubber-like physical properties.

-### Note in Examples
+> [!NOTE]

-- Amide bond is more stable than ester bond.
+> - Amide bond is more stable than ester bond.
-- With large side group, the oxygen will be more difficult to attack the hydrogen atoms on the chain. (**Steric Hindrance Effect?
+> - With large side group, the oxygen will be more difficult to attack the hydrogen atoms on the chain. (**Steric Hindrance Effect?
 Shield Effect?**).
-- $Đ=M_w/M_n$ show the dispersion of molecular weight.
+> - $Đ=M_w/M_n$ show the dispersion of molecular weight.
-- The density of amorphous materials is lower than corresponding crystalline state.
+> - The density of amorphous materials is lower than corresponding crystalline state.
-- Weather Ability: shows the ability of adaption different temperature.
+> - Weather Ability: shows the ability of adaption different temperature.

 ### Example 1